dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ## Add code to construct and manage the menu

-In `menu.js` we add code to create and update the menu items using a D3 join.
-We also add code to handle menu item clicks:
+In `menu.js` add code to create and update the menu items using a D3 join.
+Also add code to handle menu item clicks:

 {caption: "js/menu.js"}
 ```js